-10. - (1) All calves shall be provided with appropriate bedding.

-(2) All calves shall be kept on, or at all times have access to, a lying area which is clean, comfortable and well-drained and which does not adversely affect the calves.

-(3) All housed calves and calves kept in hutches or temporary structures shall be kept on, or at all times have access to, a lying area which is well-maintained with dry bedding.
+- 10. (1) All calves shall be provided with appropriate bedding. - (2) All calves shall be kept on, or at all times have access to, a lying area which is clean, comfortable and does not adversely affect the calves and is well drained. - (3) All housed calves and calves kept in hutches or temporary structures shall be kept on, or at all times have access to, a lying area which is well-maintained with dry bedding.